UBC-MDS/programming-in-python-for-data-science/slides/module1_19.md

 ---

-We can use the same coding structure we learned with `df.loc`, but this time using the position instead of labels with
+We can use the same coding structure we learned with `df.loc`, but this time using row positions instead of labels with
     `df.iloc[]`

 ``` python